 The application may be submitted again, provided the issues indicated in the notice have been resolved.
 In this case, the application process will start again and a new submission number assigned.

 After an application is approved and the co-investor indicated as preferred contact is notified, the Investment and Shareholders Agreements will be signed.

-If the final Recipient has not been incorporated yet, the SIF’s Managing Entity will notify the Co-Investor of the need to incorporate a company and to submit the following documentation:
+If the Beneficiary Entity has not been incorporated yet, the SIF’s Managing Entity will notify the Co-Investor of the need to incorporate a company and to submit the following documentation: